Graduate School of Education

 Lee L. Jacks Professor of Education

 BioDr.
 Artiles is the Lee L. Jacks Professor of Education.
 His scholarship examines the dual nature of disability as an object of protection and a tool of stratification.
 Professor Artiles studies how protections afforded by disability status can unwittingly stratify educational opportunities for racialized groups and is advancing responses to these inequities.
-For instance, he is studying the cultural-historical contexts of racial disparities in special education and whether a disability diagnosis is associated with differential consequences for minoritized groups (e.g., segregation, quality and type of services).
+For instance, he is studying the cultural-historical contexts of racial disparities in special education and discipline, and whether a disability diagnosis is associated with differential consequences for minoritized groups (e.g., segregation, quality and type of services).
 He and his colleagues have led national and regional technical assistance initiatives at the state and school district levels to address these equity paradoxes.
 Current research projects include:

 * Piloting a participatory model with youth of color with/without disabilities grounded in the arts and humanities to (re)structure school discipline policies and practices.